KingAscent/LeetCode/README.md

 # LeetCode | Nov.
 2022 - Present
-LeetCode solutions by a self-taught software engineer, for practicing more complex problems.
+LeetCode solutions by an aspiring self-taught software engineer, for practicing more complex problems.

 **Please do not use these solutions for academic purposes, I am not held accountable for any academic use of these solutions.**